Xunnamius/hashnav/Docs/Documentation.md

 ####Signature
 	onNavchange(storedHashData)
 ####Arguments
 1. storedHashData - (`object`) The hash data-object representing the most recent URI hash change.
+Note that said object is structurally equivalent to the object returned when one calls [getStoredHashData()](#getStoredHashData "Jump to it!").

 ##Public Method Index

 <a name="PMI-history"></a>
 ###Public Method: <a name="PMI-history.get"></a>history.get
 Grabs a [stored hash data object](#getStoredHashData "Jump to it!") from history and returns it.
+Requires the HashNav.History module.

 ####Syntax
 	hashNav.history.get(entry);